-Students must present the approval to transfer to the enrolling officer, and those who have not received advice regarding their application to transfer before the date on which they are required to enrol should check with the Admissions Office.
+Students must present the approval to transfer to the enrolling officer, and those who have not received advice regarding their application to transfer before the date on which they are required to enrol should check with the office of the Admissions Section.

-Students should also advise the enrolling officer in the school in which they were enrolled in 1980 of their intention to transfer.
+Students should also advise the enrolling officer in the school in which they were enrolled in 1981 of their intention to transfer.